sudorook/snippets/git.md

 This will result in a single fetch URL (`<origin-url>`) and three push URLs (`<origin-url>`, `<mirror-url-1>`, and `<mirror-url-2>`).

-To remote a URL from the push list for `origin`, run:
+To remove a URL from the push list for `origin`, run:

 ```sh
 git remote set-url --delete --push origin "<url>"
 ```

+Note that at least one push URL needs to be set.
+Trying to delete them all will result in an error.

 ## Push all branches